klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 }
 ```

 This example shows a slightly more advanced use of the event loop.
 In this case, there are two threads, one that publishes vector data, this somehow resembles an external source of data.
-Then there is the event loop thread that consumes the data, but in the case, the sum vector class also publishes data to the eventloop.
+Then there is the event loop thread that consumes the data, but in this case, the sum vector class also publishes data to the eventloop.
 This is one of the main features of the event loop: being able to receive data from multiple sources, including the consumer thread.
 This behaviour, instrumental in asyc programming, can be found in other event loops, like the Event Emitter in NodeJs (TODO LINK).

 Then, there are three threads running: